stijn-dejongh/lovecraft_public_domain/manuscript/whisperer_in_darkness.md

 sun shone on a mud patch somewhere in a deserted upland.
 This was no cheaply counterfeited thing, I could see at a glance; for the sharply defined pebbles and grass-blades in the field of vision gave a clear index of scale and left no possibility of a tricky double exposure.
-I have called the thing a  "footprint", but  "claw-print " would be a better term.
+I have called the thing a "footprint", but "claw-print" would be a better term.
 Even now I can scarcely describe it save to say that it was hideously crab-like, and that there seemed to be some ambiguity about its direction.
 It was not a very deep or fresh print, but seemed to be about the size of an average man's foot.
 From a central pad, pairs of saw-toothed